 If you must use public Wi-Fi (such as if your device has a limited data plan, or no data plan at all), use a Wi-Fi hotspot that requires a password.
-Many restaurants and retail spaces nowadays have their password visibly posted, or will supply you with the password if you ask.
+Many restaurants and retail spaces nowadays have their password visibly posted or will supply you with the password if you ask.

 Public Wi-Fi security depends on:

-- Who else is on it
+- Who else is on the network

-- Who provides it
+- Who provides the service

-How common is it to be hacked
+How common is it to be hacked?

 One common myth is that the hacker will be nearby.
 However, the culprit doesn’t need to be in the vicinity to steal your info.
 So, don’t get lulled into a false sense of security if you know everyone in your local coffee shop, because the threat could be hundreds of miles away.